The Impeachment Loophole No One's Talking About | Washingtonian (DC)

 The Senate’s formal rules on impeachment, last updated in 1986, repeat the Constitution’s “present” provision numerous times.

+“It’s a sliding scale,” says Alan Frumin, the former Parliamentarian of the Senate who now holds emeritus status.
+“In other words, it’s not an absolute two-thirds, it’s two-thirds of some number.
+And there you get to the question of the denominator.”

 This rule could become relevant in a variety of ways.
 The most significant is the number of Republicans actually required to “jump the fence,” as Democrats hope.
 Twenty Republicans is a tall order: Even for Republicans who are shielded from reelection in 2020, a vote to convict Trump is obviously hazardous.
+If a few Republicans didn’t appear, that would reduce the number of Republicans required to vote with Democrats.

+There’s also a more stark scenario.
 Recently, former Senator Jeff Flake speculated that at least 30 Republican senators would cast their vote for impeachment against Trump—but only if it were held on a secret ballot.
 (Flake went further, suggesting the number might be as high as 35.)

 But suppose those 30 senators were seeking a way, as Flake suggested, to remove Trump while avoiding the rage of his base.
 They might boycott the proceedings—or, when the big day of the vote arrived, mysteriously not show up.
 With 70 members now present, the number of senators required to convict Trump is no longer 67.
 It’s 47: exactly the number of seats Democrats and independents currently hold in the Senate.

+“You’re talking about Republicans who want to remove him but don’t want to say something.
+How does their absence make that more likely?
+They might otherwise be a vote for conviction.
+But they’re not going to show up,” says Frumin.
+“Conceptually, that’s sound.”

 The above scenario isn’t entirely foolproof, though.
-The rule isn’t operative in the case of abstentions, according to Hill staffers deeply familiar with Senate procedure.
-Senators in the chamber who abstain, or even refuse to vote, are still in essence voting “no,” because their very presence inflates the denominator required to reach two-thirds.
+The rule isn’t operative in the case of abstentions—or, as Frumin puts it, “They could ‘show up’ and ‘shut up.'”
+Senators in the chamber who abstain, or even refuse to vote, are still in essence voting “no,” because their very presence inflates the denominator required to reach two-thirds, explained Frumin.
 This became clear during the impeachment trial of Bill Clinton, when Arlen Specter refused to vote “guilty” or “not guilty,” instead registering a vote of “not proven.”
 Chief Justice William Rehnquist ordered the vote to be tallied as “not guilty.”

 And the Senate could, in theory, exercise its power for compulsory attendance, directing the sergeant-at-arms to arrest fugitive senators and haul them back to the chamber for the vote.
 But such power is only used in cases where a quorum is missing—to go from, say, 49 to 51—but never from 70 to 100, making its use in such a scenario unprecedented, and likely an abuse of power.
+(Frumin thinks it would violate the rules.)
 Of course, that hasn’t stopped Mitch McConnell before.
 But any measure to enlist the sergeant-at-arms would require a majority of the senators who were—well, present.
 (See how useful this word is?)
 If 30 members were absent, Democrats would presumably defeat the motion to compel the missing senators’ attendance, 47-23.

 How likely is the above scenario?
 Not very.
 But as long as the country is preparing itself for any outcome, we might as well start using the correct numbers.
+“The rule,” says Frumin, “is pretty clear.”

+Note: This piece has been updated to reflect late comment from Alan Frumin, Parliamentarian Emeritus of the Senate.